didiersmith/steve/chapters/xavier.md

 "I don't charge for the islands at all," he objected.

 "Even worse!
-You just build islands based on vibes!
+You just allocate islands based on vibes!
 The market price of a new canton is a suitably manipulative pitch deck.
 You know there are companies out there that specialize in helping would-be canton founders prepare pitch decks for you?"

 Vincent was aware.
 Their pitch decks all looked the same.
-He hadn't seen an original, home-made deck in years - which was a shame, as he vastly preferred them.
+He hadn't seen an original, home-made deck in years.

 "Any idea how much those companies charge to prepare a deck?
 There's basically a black market price on new cantons."

 "Are you suggesting I start charging for cantons?" asked Vincent.

-"No, without competition there's no way for you to discover a fair market price," responded his teenaged son, confidently.
+"No. Without competition there's no way for you to discover a fair market price" responded his teenaged son.
 "I'm suggesting you democratize the island-creating technology and let a free market emerge."

 "Absolutely not.
 No way in hell," responded Vincent.